umbraco/UmbracoDocs/Add-ons/UmbracoCourier/CommonIssues.md

 *How to spot* Courier returns "cannot package GUID from datatypes provider"

-*Solution* Make sure you have all your datatype dependencies in place, usually its ucomponents and similar projects that are missing dlls, also, if you dont use a datatype, delete it from your site, so you dont accidently transfer a broken datatype.
+*Solution* Make sure you have all your datatype dependencies in place, usually its ucomponents and similar projects that are missing dlls, also, if you don't use a datatype, delete it from your site, so you don't accidently transfer a broken datatype.
 Make sure to clear courier cache and restart application.